Taslim-M/UMTL/README.md

 > Note: you need to keep the checkpoint in the root folder with the name tmodel1_epoch_0.pt - which can be updated from main.py

+Extract the patches from WSI at 20x magnification level and run the main.py

-You can run the main.py directly
+You can run the main.py directly:
 ```bash
 python main.py
 ```